Modern YEAR FOURTEEN (Part 2)

 ——————–Detective Comics #686

 A week has passed since Detective Comics #685 Part 1.
 Batman interrogates Jimmy Wing again and learns that an Asian mob war is about to erupt.
 King Snake is back and in charge of the Asian mob in Gotham.
 This leads to a Chinatown gang war between Snake’s Triads and General Tsu‘s Shan Tribes.
-Batman and Robin get stuck in the middle of a huge battle-royale involving Snake, Lynx, a ton of random Asian gangs, and Silver Monkey (leader of the Monkey Fist Cult).
+Batman and Robin get caught in the middle of a huge battle royale involving Snake, Lynx, a ton of random Asian gangs, and Silver Monkey (the leader of the Monkey Fist Cult).
 Across town, Gotham County Sheriff Steven “Shotgun” Smith receives a warrant to go after Tommy Mangles, but he decides to ignore it.
-(Since Jim Gordon already busted Mangles a couple days ago, this is either a continuity error or the news hasn’t been disseminated yet.)
+(Since Jim Gordon already busted Mangles a couple of days ago, this is either a continuity error or the news hasn’t been disseminated yet.)
 Eventually, Nightwing and Huntress show up to help Batman and Robin with the gang war.
 Batman accepts Nightwing’s intervention, but he denies assistance from Huntress.
 Snake is finally apprehended, the gang war ends, and Lynx takes control of the entire Chinatown mob.
 New Commissioner Sarah Essen-Gordon cleans up the mess afterward.
 Meanwhile, District Attorney Marion Grange becomes a candidate for the mayor of Gotham.

 –Batman: Shadow of the Bat #39

 The new Commissioner Gordon makes Detective MacKenzie Bock her assistant.
 And in Slaughter Swamp State Park, just miles outside of Gotham, Solomon Grundy returns!
 Why are there alligators in the Mid-Atlantic marshland, you ask?
-Either the State Park stocks them in a pathetic attempt to make the tours seem more “adventurous” or Alan Grant forgot that gators don’t live up North.
+Either the State Park stocks them in a pathetic attempt to make the tours seem more “adventurous,” or Alan Grant forgot that gators don’t live up North.
 Bleh.
 A flashback from Starman Vol. 2 #17 also shows Batman fighting Grundy from this issue.

 –The Batman Chronicles #1 Part 1

-Ex-cop Jim Gordon meets and teams-up with Huntress to stop some train hijackers.
+Ex-cop Jim Gordon meets and teams up with Huntress to stop some train hijackers.
 Both Batman and Jim say that Huntress reminds them of Babs.
 Don’t forget, based upon hints in Batman Chronicles #1 Part 1, Legends of the DC Universe #10-11, Batgirl: Year One #8, and Gail Simone’s Birds of Prey series, Jim is aware of Babs’ superhero career (and Batman knows that Jim knows too).
 Jim will never say it out loud, choosing to wink and nod instead—but he knows.

 –The Batman Chronicles #1 Part 3